utahorange/utahorange.github.io/_posts/2025-9-27-filesystem.md

 By doing this, the next page program to flash when the buffer actually is filled past the virtual flash page boundary will program a page that ends on a complete packet somewhere in the 256 bytes spare region.

-{% include figure.html path="assets/img/fs_writeup/extra_space_in_flash_from_addressing.png" class="img-fluid rounded z-depth-1" zoomable=true %}
-Extra space in between virtual flash pages due to addressing and how the extra space can be used for recovery.
+{% include figure.html path="assets/img/fs_writeup/extra_space_in_flash_from_addressing.png" class="img-fluid rounded z-depth-1" zoomable=true caption="Extra space in between virtual flash pages due to addressing and how the extra space can be used for recovery." %}

 On startup, we read the last page (next page address minus one full page) and put the remainder of that last packet (the content past the end of the 4096 bytes) into the respective filesystem buffer, to be programmed to flash on the next page write.
 If SDPI is power cycled here, it ends up in the same state, meaning that no in-flash data is ever lost or corrupted.